Maaz-hub001/Career-agent/README.md

 # Career-agent
-An AI career  assistant that discovers scholarships and startup opportunities, ranks them, and automates applications.
+An AI career  assistant that discovers scholarships and startup opportunities, ranks them, automates applications based on my profile, and streamlines the application process.

+## Status

+🚧 In Development